-If you do not have available funds at the end of your life to cover your final expenses, then a burial insurance policy is all you need.
+If you do not have available funds to cover your final expenses at the end of your life, then a burial insurance policy is all you need.

 Even if you have an existing life insurance policy, you may not want your estate to be depleted by your final burial expenses.
 Having a burial insurance policy is one way to ensure that your whole estate will be available to your family.

-Burial insurance also called final expense insurance, and funeral insurance is a form of whole life or permanent life insurance that provides a fund for the cost of burial, funeral, and other final expenses.
+Burial insurance, also called final expense insurance, cremation insurance, and funeral insurance, is a form of whole life or permanent life insurance that provides a fund for the cost of burial, funeral, and other final expenses.

-The coverage amount is minimal usually ranging between $2,000 and $50,000 per policy.
-Burial insurance offers beneficiaries a cash benefit that they can decide how to use after you pass away.
+The coverage amount is minimal, usually ranging between $2,000 and $50,000 per policy.
+Burial insurance offers beneficiaries a cash benefit that they can decide how to use after they pass away.

 This is how burial insurance works:

 - The policy is permanent and can last your whole life.

 - The premium rate is fixed and guaranteed never to increase.

 - The death benefit is fixed and won’t decrease for any reason.